The Singularity Is Near: Analysis

 A common criticism of the book relates to the "exponential growth fallacy".
 As an example, in 1969, humans landed on the moon.
 Extrapolating exponential growth from there one would expect huge lunar bases and crewed missions to distant planets.
 Instead, exploration stalled or even regressed after that.
 Paul Davies writes "the key point about exponential growth is that it never lasts" often due to resource constraints.
 On the other hand, it has been shown that the global acceleration until recently followed a hyperbolic rather than exponential pattern.

 Theodore Modis says "nothing in nature follows a pure exponential" and suggests the logistic function is a better fit for "a real growth process".
 The logistic function looks like an exponential at first but then tapers off and flattens completely.
 For example, world population and the United States's oil production both appeared to be rising exponentially, but both have leveled off because they were logistic.
 Kurzweil says "the knee in the curve" is the time when the exponential trend is going to explode, while Modis claims if the process is logistic when you hit the "knee" the quantity you are measuring is only going to increase by a factor of 100 more.

-While some critics complain that the law of accelerating returns is not a law of nature others question the religious motivations or implications of Kurzweil's Singularity.
-The buildup towards the Singularity is compared with Judeo-Christian end-of-time scenarios.
+While some critics complain that the law of accelerating returns is not a law of nature others question the religious motivations or implications of Kurzweil's singularity.
+The buildup towards the singularity is compared with Judeo-Christian end-of-time scenarios.
 Beam calls it "a Buck Rogers vision of the hypothetical Christian Rapture".
 John Gray says "the Singularity echoes apocalyptic myths in which history is about to be interrupted by a world-transforming event".

 The radical nature of Kurzweil's predictions is often discussed.
 Anthony Doerr says that before you "dismiss it as techno-zeal" consider that "every day the line between what is human and what is not quite human blurs a bit more".
 He lists technology of the day, in 2006, like computers that land supersonic airplanes or in vitro fertility treatments and asks whether brain implants that access the internet or robots in our blood really are that unbelievable.

 In regard to reverse engineering the brain, neuroscientist David J. Linden writes that "Kurzweil is conflating biological data collection with biological insight".
 He feels that data collection might be growing exponentially, but insight is increasing only linearly.
 For example, the speed and cost of sequencing genomes is also improving exponentially, but our understanding of genetics is growing very slowly.
 As for nanobots Linden believes the spaces available in the brain for navigation are simply too small.
-He acknowledges that someday we will fully understand the brain, just not on Kurzweil's timetable.
+He acknowledges that someday humans will fully understand the brain, except not on Kurzweil's mythical timetable.